-Opening unrestricted net assets balance \$39

-Revenues 68,095

-Expenses including building funding and teaching, research, (69,901)

-residence and other equipment purchases (,)

-Investment loss on internally restricted endowments 3,540

-Increase in internally restricted net assets (1,206)

-Increase in net assets restricted for employee future

-benefit obligation (571)

-Change in unrestricted net assets (43)

-Ending unrestricted net deficit (\$4)
+Opening unrestricted net deficit (\$4) Revenues 78,809 Expenses including building funding and teaching, research, (72,173) residence and other equipment purchases (,,-) Investment income on internally restricted endowments (6,324) Decrease in internally restricted net assets 59 Increase in net assets restricted for employee future benefit obligation (379) Change in unrestricted net assets (8) Ending unrestricted net deficit (\$12)

-The \$3.5 million of investment loss on internally restricted endowments was deducted from the Endowment Fund's principal, after funding the upcoming year's spending allocation on certain endowments, so that future generations of students and faculty may receive the same benefit from the endowment funds as the current generation, thus maintaining the same five per cent spending allocation.
-Over the long run the investment income has kept pace with inflation so that future generations or faculty and students will receive the same benefit from the endowment funds as received by the current generation.
+The \$6.3 million of investment income on internally restricted endowments was added to the Endowment Fund's principal, after funding the upcoming year's spending allocation on certain endowments, so that future generations of students and faculty may receive the same benefit from the endowment funds as the current generation, thus maintaining the same five per cent spending allocation as in prior years.
+Over the long run investment income is expected to keep pace with inflation so that future generations of faculty and students will receive the same benefit from the endowment funds as received by the current generation.

-As with other universities the University budgets its pension cost based on contributions that need to be paid and not the pension expense recorded in the financial statements.
-For the year ended April 30, 2016, the University recorded \$571,000 as an increase to the internally restricted net asset since the pension contributions were more than the pension expense.
+As with other universities, the University budgets its pension cost based on contributions that need to be paid and not the pension expense recorded in the financial statements.
+For the year ended April 30, 2017, the University recorded \$379,400 as an increase to the internally restricted net asset since the pension contributions were more than the pension expense.